thebengedwards/NeoBot/README.md

 ```
 5. If this does not work, try step 1 again.

 Birthdays, calendars, polls and weelyMemes all operate the [cron](https://www.npmjs.com/package/cron) package, which allows for these to be scripted to appear ar certain times.
-When the NeoBot is started, the onReady() event runs the initial cron, which loads all the scripted events.
+When the NeoBot is started, the onReady() event runs the cron events, which loads all the scripted events.
 This means that if a new event is added, it will not be added to the cron list until the bot has been redeployed.
 Heroku fixes this, as every 24 hours it restarts all dynos, resulting in the app being redpolyed.
 Therefore, for safety, all events should be added at least 2 days before the event day actually occurs, as the cron package will then recieve the new event.

 ### General Usage